 Price: Rooftop Film Club Tickets from £15.95 per person.

-(24) Go boating on Regents Canal
+(24) Go boating with you dog on Regents Canal

 Row, row your boat down Regent’s Canal – well, you don’t actually row as the boats are electric but you get the idea.
 This dog-friendly boating experience from Go Boat London takes you on a tour of London’s canal ways offering a unique experience for both pups and people on board.
 No licence or experience needed, just a quest for a new adventure.
 Read our Regent’s Canal Dog-friendly Boating Review here.